Roseville Concussion Lawyer

 Both intentional and negligent acts can cause head trauma and a concussion.
 The legalities of proving an intentional act or negligence can be confusing, and they may frustrate you during a time when you should be focused on healing.
 That is why the compassionate and knowledgeable attorneys at Amerio Law Firm are here to help.

-If you or a loved one has suffered a concussion as a result of the negligent or intentional act of someone else, contact the Sacramento brain injury attorneys at Amerio Law Firm for help.
+If you or a loved one has suffered a concussion as a result of the negligent or intentional act of someone else, contact the Roseville brain injury attorneys at Amerio Law Firm for help.
 We understand that being diagnosed with a concussion can lead to serious health consequences that may cost you physically and emotionally.
 You may be feeling stressed because you have mounting medical bills, have missed work, and lost precious time with friends and family.
 You do not have to go through this difficult time alone.
 Contact us today for help at (916) 419-1111.